 The seminar will also include programming designed specifically for ministers who are interested in incorporating a global perspective into their congregational ministry.

 Youth at Spring Seminar

-Spring Seminar Deans Now seeking one Adult Dean (one-year position) and one Youth Dean (2-year position) Leaders of youth programming during the seminar and key members of Seminar Planning Committee.
+- Spring Seminar Deans Now seeking one Adult Dean (one-year position) and one Youth Dean (2-year position) Leaders of youth programming during the seminar and key members of Seminar Planning Committee.
 All fees, including registration, travel, food, and lodging are covered by UU-UNO.
 Applications for Youth Dean (PDF) and for Adult Dean (PDF) are closed.